course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/.github/ISSUE_TEMPLATE/request_for_help.md

 ---
-name: Bug report
+name: Issue Reporting Template
-about: Create a report to help us improve
+about: Please use this template to report an issue.
 title: ''
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'course-files'

 ---

 **1. Issue Title**